RagedMeteor1837/mcnews/README.md

-Minecraft News Website Replacement
+# Minecraft News Website Replacement

-Alternative to olauncher.github.io
+This site aims to (in the style of the old [Tumblr blog](https://mcupdate.tumblr.com/)) mirror the official Minecraft Launcher announcements